acoutts/flutter_libphonenumber/README.md

 }
 ```

-### `String formatNumberSync(String phone)`
+### `String formatNumberSync(String phone, {PhoneNumberType phoneNumberType = PhoneNumberType.mobile})`
 Format a number synchronously using masks to format it.
-Must have ran the `init()` function to pre-populate the mask data.
+Must have ran the `init()` function to pre-populate the mask data or else the original `phone` value will be returned.

-If you have not run init yet, this will just return the value passed in with no changes to it.
+Optionally specify the phone number type to format it as (`mobile` vs `fixedLine`).
+This is useful when a country has more than one phone number format and you want to format it to either fit the fixed line or mobile pattern.

 Example response:
 ```dart
 "1 (414) 444-4444"
 ```

-### `Future<FormatPhoneResult> formatParsePhonenumberAsync(String phoneNumber, CountryWithPhoneCode country)`
+### `Future<FormatPhoneResult> formatParsePhonenumberAsync(String phoneNumber, CountryWithPhoneCode country, {phoneNumberType = PhoneNumberType.mobile})`
 Asynchronously formats a phone number with libphonenumber.
 Will return the formatted number and if it's a valid/complete number, will return the e164 value as well in the `e164` field.
 Uses libphonenumber's parse function to verify if it's a valid number or not.
 This is useful if you want to format a number and also check if it's valid, in one step.

+Optionally pass a `PhoneNumberType` to format the number using either the mobile (default) or fixed line mask.

+`e164` will be null if the number is not valid.

 ```dart
 class FormatPhoneResult {